-Also known as “Paradise on Earth,” Jammu and Kashmir in north India is one of the best tourist destinations for summers.
-During summers, it’s the verdant valleys with spectacular sights, that draw families to this valley nestled in the lap of the Himalayas.
+Also known as “Paradise on Earth,” Jammu and Kashmir in north India is one of the best tourist destinations for summer.
+During summers, it’s the verdant valleys with spectacular sights that draw families to this valley nestled in the lap of the Himalayas.
 During winters, it has become a hub of snow and adventure activities.

-With its natural beauty, religious importance and diversity of sights and things to do, it is no wonder that Jammu and Kashmir happens to be one of the top places in India for honeymoon, family holidays, adventure activities and pilgrimage.
+With its natural beauty, religious importance and diversity of sights and things to do, it is no wonder that Jammu and Kashmir happen to be one of the top places in India for honeymoon, family holidays, adventure activities, and pilgrimage.